cflurin/node-red-contrib-dsm/README.md

     }
 }
 ```
 Methods can be any valid javascript statements.
-If the methods name is the sama as the transion name, both the transition and the methode will be processed.
+If the method name is the same as the transition name, both the transition and the method will be processed.

 ##  Examples